aravindvaddi/avaddi/content/projects.md

 ## **Project 1**

-Brief summary of the project idk what to do this is so strange man how do I fix this real quick cna osmeone teach me or help me here. come on bruh. pls burh. okay no
+Brief summary of the project

 Stack